ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow/old-status-and-plan.md

-# Old status and plan for Trees that Grow

 Based on reading and git log, @Ericson2314 doesn't think much of this stuff is very useful at this point, at least on the main TTG page, and so moved it here.

 ## Status